jolicode/emoji-search/README.md

 You will need:

 - php cli
-- php zip and curl extensions
+- php zip, mbstring, xml and curl extensions
+- a running Elasticsearch (`make start`)

 Edit the tag in `tools/build-released.php` and run `php tools/build-released.php`.